AlarmingCow/brew-monitor-arduino-client/README.md

 DS18B20 sensor).

 # Acknowledgements
-Much of the source code here is mangled from Tony DiCola's [CloudThermometer](https://github.com/tdicola/CloudThermometer), also distributed under the MIT license.
+Some of the source code here is mangled from Tony DiCola's [CloudThermometer](https://github.com/tdicola/CloudThermometer), also distributed under the MIT license.